 Covers the origin and development of literary works by black Americans from the 18th century to the present day.
 Students will read autobiographies, poems, novels and essays by such major writers as Frederick Douglass, W.E.B.
-DuBois, Claude McKay, Zora Neale Hurston, Richard Wright, Ralph Ellison, James Baldwin, Gwendolyn Brooks, Alice Walker and Toni Morrison.
-The course requires oral and written reports and essay examinations.
+DuBois, Claude McKay, Zora Neale Hurston, Richard Wright, Ralph Ellison, James Baldwin, Gwendolyn Brooks, Alice Walker, and Toni Morrison.
+Requires oral and written reports and essay examinations.

-ENG376 Studies in Medieval Literature (3 crs.)
+ENG376 STUDIES IN MEDIEVAL LITERATURE (3 CRS.)

 Provides an in-depth study of selected writers and/or topics in English and continental literature from ca. 800-1485.
-Possible topics include Chaucer and the 14th century; Medieval drama; the Literature of Medieval women; Arthurian traditions; Early Medieval literature, 700-1066.
-Students should expect to write at least one research paper dealing with one or more works read for the course.
+Possible topics include Chaucer and the 14th century; medieval drama; the literature of medieval women; Arthurian traditions; early medieval literature, 700-1066.
+Expect to write at least one research paper dealing with one or more works read for the course.